Working together, we can build the Charleston we want to see.

 - Worked with colleagues on Council to send a letter to Joe Manchin in support of passing what became the Inflation Reduction Act.

-- Worked with the mayor on a proclamation in support of Ukrainian refugees and in recognition of our sister city in Slovakia that is helping them.
+- Worked with the mayor on a proclamation recognizing our sister city in Slovakia’s support of Ukrainian refugees.

 - Worked with colleagues on Council to send a letter to the West Virginia Public Service Commission in opposition to the latest rate increase proposed by Appalachian Power.